lizzclark/lc-news/README.md

 ## Built by

+Lizz Clark - github.com/lizzclark

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+?

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+This project was completed as part of the Northcoders Developer Pathway.
+Thanks to the tutors at Northcoders for their support and feedback throughout!